frankenmatthias/DAFdemo/README.md

 # DAFdemo
-A simple demo of delayed auditory feedback (DAF)
+A simple demo of delayed auditory feedback (DAF) in PureData